 Both the Schaller-Crestland and Galva -Holstein Boards have been very active in making improvements to our schools.
 Lets take a look at what we’ve done with the dollars provided to us by our Penny Sales tax (SILO) and our Physical Plant and Equipment Levies.
 (PPEL)

-Note: SILO and PPEL dollars are not comingled between districts and are expressively used by each district for improvement of their assests only.
+Note: SILO and PPEL dollars are not commingled between districts and are expressively used by each district for improvement of their assets only.

-The pictures may be representative of the same project in the other school distrct and is noted in the captions.
+The pictures may be representative of the same project in the other school district and is noted in the captions.